 Continuing south on the main road, an ATV whizzes past.
 The driver is an older woman, grinning and waving, wearing a floppy fishing hat that’s folded back from the wind.
 Wouldn’t you know?
 It’s Carol Ruckdeschel.

 As I pass out of the wilderness area, signs of limited development appear.
 Planted oaks overhang the road like arched street lamps.
-Scattered nearby are restored buildings of the Stafford Plantation, still owned by a Carnegie descendent.
+Scattered nearby are restored buildings of the Stafford Plantation, still owned by a Carnegie descendant.
 At the clearing for the old airstrip, where a few wild horses graze, I stop at the tiny Stafford cemetery: two graves, two tombs, and one tiny headstone.
 The eroding walls are coquina, a limestone of shell fragments.

 Two young cyclists riding rental bikes stop to say hello.
 They’re staying at the Greyfield Inn, the only private lodging on the island.
 I turn in there next, finding a high-class estate of manicured lawns and cozy cottages.
 After learning the price, I head back out.